5 accredited programs. Compare programs, get details, and request info.

 A Paramedic is a highly trained medical professional who provides advanced emergency care, including administering medications, performing life-saving procedures, and managing critical patients, playing a vital role in pre-hospital and emergency medical services.
 In Alaska, aspiring Paramedics can choose from 5 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Paramedic in Alaska, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Paramedic in Alaska, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: Paramedic programs in Alaska are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 Degree completion program combining prerequisite paramedic academy and general education coursework with coursework from the Paramedic Academy.
 First year includes EMT-basic certification, anatomy and physiology, and general education courses.
 Upon completion of prerequisites, students are eligible to apply to the Paramedic Academy.